anichols-dev/Retailer-Dashboard/README.md

 This Retailer Dashboard is a Python program designed to perform various computations on historical transaction data.
 The main script, `run_computation.py`, orchestrates several Python programs to compute insights and reports.
 Assuming a MainData.csv with 2 million rows (75 MB), run time is roughly **25 minutes.**

 I built this end-to-end application to expand the coverage of **Amydga**, an intelligence system for the Alcohol Industry.
-This dashboard helped Amygda add 350 retailers to their network (and counting).
+To date, this dashboard drove Amygda's access to 350 retailers and their live POS data.

 ## Run It!